National Library of Scotland: Patrick Leigh Fermor archive

 The Patrick Leigh Fermor Archive is a collection of different items related to Patrick 'Paddy' Leigh Fermor, a British travel writer, adventurer, and veteran.
 The Archive was purchased by the Library in 2012 from Fermor's estate, using funds from the John R. Murray charitable trust.
 There are over 10,000 items in the collection including photographs, sketches, films, war reports, books, manuscripts, and postcards.

 Moving Image Archive

 The Moving Image Archive is a collection of over 46,000 moving images (films, television shows, and short video clips).
 The Library acquired the collection as the Scottish Screen Archive in 2007, though it was renamed in 2015.
 Over 2,600 items from the collection have been put online and are freely available to the public for viewing in the venue at Kelvin Hall.

+Lord Hope's Historical Archive

+Lord Hope in November 2014 donated legal and personal papers including opinions covering the period of his active legal career.

 Maps

 The National Library of Scotland holds over two million cartographic items, making it the largest collection of maps in Scotland and one of the largest in the world.
 There are several separate collections of maps within the library's holdings, namely the Bartholomew Archive and the Graham Brown Collection (see below).
 At the library there are maps relating to many different kinds of landscapes, such as estates, counties, railways, maps which show the trenches of World War I, and alpine areas.